- Course ID:MATH 207/208

 The course Algebra II is a two semester course covering all of the traditional studies.
-The course can be broken down into the following four general topics: Basic algebra (a review of Algebra I), Polynomial functions, Exponential and Logarithmic functions and basic Trigonometry with Geometry permeating the entire course.
+The course can be broken down into the following four general topics: Basic algebra (a review of Algebra I), Rational Expressions , Polynomial functions, and Exponential and Logarithmic functions with Geometry permeating the entire course.

 Outline of Topics Covered

 Objective: To make sure the students recall how to solve linear equations, inequalities and systems of each and how to graph solution sets of such equations, inequalities and systems.
 Next the discussion turns to quadratics of the form and piece-wise linears .
 After this, factoring is employed as a tool in graphing.

 Objective: We continue to increase the degree of the polynomial having already looked at linear and quadratic functions.
 Some mention will be made to the Fundamental Theorem of Algebra but most of our analysis will be graphical.

 - Rational Expressions